VladiMoreno/pokedex/README.md

     -get_it ----------------> to use the states files and charge in all the project -logger ----------------> to show or print some message or params in the console -font_awesome_flutter --> to use free icons
+    -cached_network_image --> to have in cache the images -flutter_launcher_icons-> to configure icons settings
+    -url_strategy ----------> to remove the # on url (this for flutter web)

+## How to get the apk

+    If you want to build the apk from the project on your computer You have to run this command:

+    flutter build apk --release

+    the --release option its for generate the apk with performance

+    the process could be take a long time

+    when the process have done, they show you where was the apk generated

+    usually it is in :

+    project_folder/build/app/outputs/flutter-apk/app-release.apk